bear/s3scan/README.md

 s3scan
 ======

-scan s3 buckets for security issues
+Generate a report of all s3 buckets and their permissions

 Usage
 =====